tigrisdata/tigris-blog/blog/2024-07-16-juicefs/index.md

 Getting started using JuiceFS on Fly.io is actually pretty easy.
 JuiceFS needs two things to function:

-- A "metadata engine", which is a "normal" DB like Redis, MariaDB, PostgreSQL, etc.
+- A metadata database, which is a "normal" DB like Redis, MariaDB, PostgreSQL, etc.
-- A "data storage", which is blob storage like S3 or Ceph.
+- A place to put all of your data, usually using blob storage like S3 or Ceph.

 We're going to use [Supabase Postgres](https://fly.io/docs/reference/supabase/) for our metadata engine, and [Tigris](https://fly.io/docs/reference/tigris/) for